-University of California-Santa Barbara

-Empowering Teachers to Write: An Innovative Online Framework for a Community of Practice

-A veteran and a novice editor teamed up to empower instructors from different institutions to compose chapters through an iterative, inquiry-driven process as an online learning community.
+University of California-Santa Barbara Acoma A Empowering Teachers to Write: An Innovative Online Framework for a Community of Practice A veteran and a novice editor teamed up to empower instructors from different institutions to compose chapters through an iterative, inquiry-driven process as an online learning community.
 Using a scaffolded framework, each mentoring pair co-authored one chapter of a digital collection.
 The common thread of this voluntary nationwide project, entitled Better Practices (BP), was online writing instruction.
 It received no institutional support.
 This professional learning community was organized into three levels of mentorship to address isolation among instructors.
 Each level, characterized by equity, diversity of experience, transparency and peer review, was designed around protocols for responding to work in progress, such as the charrette protocol which creates a low-stakes environment in which the participants have much to gain from the process, with virtually nothing to lose (McDonald et al., 2013).
 This reciprocal mentoring report contradicts some conventional methods for communities of practice since a prescribed editorial framework was utilized instead of self-directed professional growth.
 On the other hand, the author pairings and unstructured mentoring relationships were characterized by unique differences, thus confirming the research which emphasizes self-regulating systems of checks and balances.
 The overall mentoring process proceeded on a clear timeline, so a final collaborative manuscript was successfully completed.
-It is recommended that other diverse communities of practice employ this three-leveled framework of mentoring to collaboratively write or publish.
-Empowering both editors and instructors to write and mentor one another with a framework that prioritizes equity, inclusion, transparency, and editorial collaboration results in a recalibration of the nature of social learning for a community of practice with a common goal.
+It is recommended that other diverse communities of practice equity, inclusion, transparency, and editorial collaboration results in a recalibration of the nature of social learning to a community of practice with a common goal.
 Griggs, D.